Annual Security Report

 When the violation of any restraining order is committed by an employee, a copy of the report will provided to the Vice President of Human Resources & Legal Affairs.

 There are two types of emergency phones.
 A yellow box and a tall black pole with a blue light on top.
-One has the option of contacting security emergency or 911.
+One has the option of contacting campus safety emergency or 911.
 Below is a list of the emergency phone locations.

 Emergency Phone Locations